uktrade/data-hub-frontend/README.md

 - `siteTitle` {string} - name of the site.
 Defaults to 'Department for International Trade'.
 - `serviceTitle` {string} - name of the service.
+- `phaseBanner` {boolean} - whether to show the separate phase banner or default to phase tag in the global header.
+Possible values: `true` and `false`.
 - `projectPhase` {string} - phase of the project.
 Possible values: `alpha` and `beta`.

 ### Template inheritance diagram